Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Execute a command on a remote host via SSH' with a specific verb and resource, and mentions shell behavior, distinguishing it from sibling tools like ssh_read_file or ssh_download.
+The description clearly states the tool executes a command on a remote host via SSH, with a specific verb and resource.
+It distinguishes itself from sibling tools like file operations or config lookups by focusing on arbitrary command execution.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.